2022–23 California Golden Bears men's basketball team

 The 2022–23 California Golden Bears men's basketball team represented the University of California, Berkeley, in the 2022–23 NCAA Division I men's basketball season.
 This was Mark Fox's fourth year as head coach at California.
 The Golden Bears played their home games at Haas Pavilion as members of the Pac-12 Conference.
 The team began the season with a record of 0–12, the worst in history for any Power Five team.
+They finished the season 3–29, 2–18 in Pac-12 play to finish in last place.
+They lost to Washington State in the first round of the Pac-12 tournament.

-Cal finished the year 3–29.
-Fox was fired from the school on March 9, 2023 the day after their 1st round loss in the Pac-12 Tournament.
-He finished his 4 year career at California with a 38–87 record.
+Head coach Mark Fox was fired on March 9, 2023.
+He finished with a 38–87 record at Cal.
+On April 3, the school named Utah Valley head coach and former Stanford player Mark Madsen the team's new head coach.

 Previous season

-The Golden Bears finished the 2021–22 season with a record of 12–20, 5–15 in Pac-12 play to finish in tenth place.
+The Golden Bears finished the 2021–22 season with a record of 12–20, 5–15 in Pac-12 play to finish in 10th place.
 They lost to Washington State in the first round of the Pac-12 tournament.